puneeth032003/task-manager/README.md

-# Taskly - a task manager app
+# Task Manager - a task manager app

 **Taskly** is a task manager built with Vite, React, JavaScript, Node.js, Express, MongoDB, and Tailwind CSS.
 This app is designed for seamless task management, offering a beautiful and intuitive interface that works flawlessly across both web and mobile devices.